BChan26/u5_redux_mapping_state_props/README.md

 export default App
 ```

-Now open your browser dev tools and take a look at the console, you should the our redux store being printed!
+Now, open your browser dev tools and take a look at the console.
+You should see our Redux store being printed!

-That's all fine and good, however it's of no use to use just sitting in the console, we want to actually use this information.
+That's all fine and good, however, it's of no use to us just sitting in the console.
+We want to actually use this information.
 In the `mapStateToProps` function, return an object with `todoState` as a key and `state.todoState` as a value:

 ```js
 const mapStateToProps = (state) => {